nysenate/OpenLegislation/docs/backend/index.md

 #### API authentication

-Set `api.auth.enable = false` if you do not want to deal with api authentication.
+Set `api.auth.enable = false` if you do not want to deal with API authentication.

-Alternatively, modify the regexp `api.auth.ip.whitelist` to not enforce api authentication on matched hosts/ips.
+Alternatively, modify the regexp `api.auth.ip.whitelist` to not enforce API authentication on matched hosts/ips.

 #### Admin Settings